What are Barriers to Access in Healthcare?

 Patient Education and Attitudes

-Additionally, cultural and social motivators can increase disparities in healthcare for certain groups.
-For example, the gender socialization of men in many cultures discourages them from admitting that they are in pain, so they often opt to avoid the doctor when they should go in for an evaluation.
+Additionally, cultural and social motivators can increase disparities in healthcare for certain groups in public health.
+For example, the gender socialization of men in many cultures discourages them from admitting that they are in pain, so they often opt to avoid the doctor such as primary care when they should go in for an evaluation.
 Certain cultures and religions rely on alternative and/or spiritual healing methods that exist fully outside of modern healthcare systems.
 Finally, many Americans are rallying against the pharmaceutical companies, a trend responsible for the anti-vaccination movement and less radical forms of healthcare avoidance, like homeopathic remedies and self-lead therapies.

 General Accessibility and Availability Barriers